Welcome to Holy Angels Church Catholic Parish for Ash, Ash Vale, Tongham & Normandy and our Sister Parish Holy Family Church, Farnham

 Q: Can I receive Holy Communion?

 A: The different Christian churches have unfortunately not yet reached an agreement on intercommunion, so we do not have the authority to offer Holy Communion to non-Catholics.
-This is a sadness to us as well as to the non-Catholic visitors.
 We are keen that visitors from other churches feel at home with us and that their sharing in worship with us is a blessing for them; at the communion time visitors are welcome to come to the altar and ask the priest for God’s blessing.
 At Holy Angels we encourage those in our church community to work together ecumenically with other Christians and to pray for the unity of all Christians.

 Q: Will anyone at the service ask me to become a Catholic?

 A: No, it is highly unlikely that anyone will.
 Choosing to become a Catholic when you are an adult must be a personal choice based on a significant time of reflection and prayer.
-If you are interested in becoming a member of the Church the easiest way to find out more is to introduce yourself to the priest or the deacon and ask them to help you.
+If you are interested in becoming a member of the Church the easiest way to find out more is to introduce yourself to Father Robin or Deacon John and ask them to help you.
 Asking for information does not mean tht we will assume you have made a decision – only that you are seeking further information.

 Q: If I find the form of worship at Holy Angels helpful but have no intention of becoming a Catholic can I continue attending?

 A: Yes, as we said above, everyone is welcome.
 As a non-Catholic you can register as a ‘friend of the Church’ and join in the spiritual and social life of the parish just like anyone else.
 The only thing you will not be able to do is to receive Holy Communion, although you are very welcome to come to the Altar for God’s blessing.

 Q: Can I ask for a prayer for a non-Catholic relative and friends?